shrisawant144/COMMLINK/CommLink/README.md

 ## What Is This Application?

-This is a **desktop application** that enables you to send and receive **JSON messages** (a common data format) over computer networks.
+This is a **desktop application** that enables you to send and receive **structured messages** in multiple formats (JSON, XML, CSV, TEXT, BINARY, HEX) over computer networks.
 Think of it as a specialized messaging app for computers to communicate with each other.

 ### Real-World Example
 Imagine you have two computers:
-- **Computer A** wants to send a message: `{"temperature": 25, "humidity": 60}`
+- **Computer A** wants to send weather data in JSON: `{"temperature": 25, "humidity": 60}`
-- **Computer B** wants to receive this weather data
+- **Computer B** wants to receive this data in CSV format: `temperature,humidity\n25,60`
-- CommLink makes this communication seamless and reliable!
+- CommLink handles the format conversion and makes this communication seamless and reliable!

 ## What You Can Do With This App

 ### 📤 **Sending Messages**
+- Choose data format (JSON, XML, CSV, TEXT, BINARY, HEX)
-- Choose how to send (TCP or UDP - different delivery methods)
+- Choose protocol (TCP or UDP - different delivery methods)
 - Enter the destination computer's address (like a postal address)
-- Type your JSON message
+- Type your message in the selected format
 - Click send and watch it go!

 ### 📥 **Receiving Messages**